 It’s important to mention that if your pig drinks an excessive amount of water or simply refuses to drink water, it’s a case for a veterinarian.
 While drinking too much water is almost always a sign of a problem, not drinking water at all could lead to death.
-Thankfully, it’s easy to monitor changes in water-drinking pattern, making it easy to detect problems if there are any.
+Thankfully, it’s easy to monitor changes in water-drinking patterns, making it easy to detect problems, if there are any.

 What Kind of Water Guinea Pigs Should Drink?

 If you thought that water is water, you’re dead wrong.
 There are many types of water, and some are less suitable for your guinea pig.
 There is a simple rule that says that your guinea pig should drink the same water as you do.